• Blog

 Give students different videos to watch before class, making each student responsible for a different aspect of the current course material.
 Then have students give a brief presentation live or allow them to showcase a recorded presentation instead.

-10. Video creation
+10. Multimedia creation

-Videos aren’t just the primary tool for at-home content delivery in a flipped classroom — they’re perfect for a wide variety of in-class activities, too.
+Videos aren’t just the primary tool for content delivery in a flipped classroom — they’re perfect for a wide variety of in-class activities, too.
 For example, during class, you could have students:

 • Work in the computer lab to edit videos